History of Moldova: Liberal Democrat and Socialist administrations

 In November 2016, pro-Russia candidate Igor Dodon won the presidential election, defeating his rival Maia Sandu.
 The 2019 parliamentary election resulted a vote split between pro-Western and pro-Russian forces.
 The opposition Socialists, who favor closer ties to Moscow, became the largest party with 35 out of 101 seats.
-The ruling Democratic Party, which wants closer integration with the EU, came second with 30 seats.
+The ruling Social Democratic Party, which wants closer integration with the EU, came second with 30 seats.
 Opposition bloc called ACUM, campaigning with anti-corruption agenda, was third with 26 seats.
 In 2019, from 7 June to 15 June, the Moldovan government went through a period of dual power in what is known as the 2019 Moldovan constitutional crisis.
-In November 2019, Ion Chicu became new Prime Minister, following the fall of the former government led by pro-Western Maja Sandu.
+In November 2019, Ion Chicu became new Prime Minister, following the fall of the former government led by pro-Western Maia Sandu.

-In November 2020, opposition candidate Maia Sandu won Moldova's presidential election after a run-off vote against the incumbent Igor Dodon.
-She became the first female President of Moldova.

-In July 2021, President Maia Sandu's pro-Western PAS party won a snap election, resulting Parliament confirmed Sandu's nomination of Natalia Gavrilita as the new prime minister.

-On 24 May 2022, former president of Moldova, Igor Dodon, was arrested.
-Dodon, leader of Moldova's main pro-Russian opposition, Socialist Party, was accused of taking bribes.
-Moldovas's pro-Western and pro-Russian factions became increasingly divided since Russia's invasion of Ukraine on 24 February 2022.

-On 10 February 2023 President Sandu accepted PM Gavrilita's resignation, and installed Dorin Recean in place.
+COVID-19 pandemic

+In March 2020, due to the COVID-19 pandemic, the government called a "national red code alert" as the number of coronavirus cases in the country rose to six on 13 March 2020.
+Government "banned all gatherings of over 50 people until 1 April 2020 and closed all schools and kindergartens in an attempt to curb the spread of the virus".
+Flights were banned to Spain, Italy, France, Austria, Belgium, Czech Republic, Cyprus, Germany, Ireland, the U.K., Poland, Portugal and Romania.
+On 17 March, Parliament declared a state of emergency for at least 60 days, suspended all international flights and closed borders with neighbours Romania and Ukraine.
+Moldova reported 29 cases of the disease on 17 March 2020.
+The country reported its first death from the disease on 18 March 2020, when the total number of cases reached 30.

+According to the World Health Organization, between 3 January 2020 and 28 June 2023, there have been 620,717 confirmed cases of COVID-19 with 12,124 deaths.
+As of 11 July 2023, a total of 2,288,948 vaccine doses have been administered.
+Moldova is among the first countries in the WHO European Region to conduct a COVID-19 intra-action review (IAR) upon the request of Moldova's Ministry of Health, Labour and Social Protection.